cchheang/Excel-VBA-Password-Manager-and-Changer/README.md

 ## Special Note
 Excel protection is a bit of a joke as it can be bypassed fairly easily without a password.
-Therefore it is pointless to perform complicated encryption on the password i.e. if the user is smart enough to figure out the storage location and unjumble the password then they most likely are capable of bypassing Excel's protection all together, assuming you have locked this module and they are not aware of the inner workings.
+Therefore it is pointless to perform complicated encryption on the password.